Marija Naumova

-Marija Naumova-Bullīta (born 23 June 1973), known professionally as Marija Naumova, is a Latvian singer of Russian descent.
+Marija Naumova-Bullīta (born 23 June 1973), known professionally as Marija Naumova, is a Latvian singer.
 Under the stage name Marie N, she sings a broad range of music ranging from pop to musical theatre and jazz, and has recorded several albums, with songs in Latvian, French, English, Russian and Portuguese.
 In 2002, she won the Eurovision Song Contest for Latvia with her song "I Wanna".